sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polytutorial.rst

     A 2-dimensional polyhedron in QQ^2 defined as the convex hull of 4 vertices
     sage: P6.plot(color='blue')+IH.plot(color='red')                                              # optional - pynormaliz
     Launched png viewer for Graphics object consisting of 12 graphics primitives
+    sage: P1_normaliz.integral_hull()                                                             # optional - pynormaliz
+    A 2-dimensional polyhedron in ZZ^2 defined as the convex hull of 2 vertices and 1 ray

 .. end of output